QuentinRougemont/genome_annotation/README.md

 ```shell
 busco --list-dataset
 ```

 in the config/config file set the busco_lineage name that is closer to your study organism

-	* a list of protein from the same or closely related species in fasta format

-	* if possible a custom database of TE

-* optional:  1 ancestral genome with its annotation in gff format.
+* optional:  1 ancestral genome in **fasta** format with its annotation in **gtf** format.

 	     keep a single transcript per gene.